 Soon… but not before we go for a ride.

-Rolling out of bed, he quickly relieved himself in the bathroom, pulled on his clothes, and poured a cup of coffee into one of Mrs. Cooper’s handcrafted ceramic mugs.
-As he stepped from the confines of the bunkhouse, the crisp, cool air smacked his tired face and revived him a notch.
+Rolling out of bed, he shuffled into the bathroom to empty his bladder.
+Felt the need to empty his intestines, too, but there was nothing left to come out; all had been evacuated last night, in an awkward after-fuck moment which Travis had waved off as normal.
+Once his teeth were brushed, Ben pulled on some clothes and poured a cup of coffee into one of Mrs. Cooper’s handcrafted ceramic mugs.
+The crisp, cool air smacked his tired face and revived him a notch as he stepped out from the confines of the bunkhouse.
 He pulled the hood of his gray Lakers sweatshirt up to cover his mess of hair.
 The sunglasses perched on his face helped quiet the after-effects of bourbon and poppers, both of which still pulsated through his skull.
-His body was stiff and sore all over, every muscle tight and strained from snowboarding, his rectum raw and burning from the pounding he’d received from Travis only a few hours prior.
-Carefully, he shuffled along the flagstone path toward the stables with a self-conscious gait.
-Certain that, with a mere glance, the whole world would know exactly what had happened to him.
+His body was stiff and sore all over, every muscle tight and strained from snowboarding, his rectum raw and burning from the pounding he’d received a mere four hours ago.
+Carefully, he walked the flagstone path toward the stables, aware of his self-conscious gait, certain that, with a mere glance, the whole world would know exactly what had happened to him.

 A young, blonde-haired girl in a helmet was inside the practice pen, saddled atop a spotted pony.
 Stepping closer, Ben could see that the animal had a long leather lead attached to its halter and that Curtis was standing in the middle of the pen, quietly directing the animal with the lead and a whip.
 It was apparent that the girl hadn’t been an equestrian for long, but she held an impressive look of confidence on her face, as though she’d been riding for much longer than her seven or eight years revealed.
 On the opposite side of the pen stood a tall man and a short woman, conversing together with a look of pride and joy on their faces as they witnessed the pony ride.
 They were obviously the girl’s parents – so focused on the riding lesson that they didn’t notice the others’ presence.